Omar-Magdy-AHNT/Sliding-Mode-Consensus-Control-for-UAVS/README.md

 ### Description
 This project utilizes Hybrid Automata and Sliding Mode Control to tackle UAV consensus control.
 Simulations were conducted in MATLAB and ArduPilot-Gazebo for proof of concept.

-### Full Report
+### Report
-For a detailed explanation of the methodology, simulations, and results, please refer to the [full report](/Report.pdf) available in this repository.
+For a detailed explanation of the methodology, simulations, and results, please refer to the [report](/Report.pdf) available in this repository.
 It includes in-depth discussions on control strategies, implementation details, and performance evaluation.

 ### How To Run